 The body height and weight of each participant were assessed using a height measuring scale (C200, Shunjia Liming Medical Technology Co., Ltd., Jiangsu Changzhou, China) and an electronic weight scale (EB5636H, Senssun Weighing Apparatus Group Ltd., Guangdong Zhongshan, China).
-The precision of body height was 0.1 cm, and the body weight was 0.01 kg, whereby the participants wore light clothing (work clothes were required to be removed) and bare foot.
+The precision of body height was 0.1 cm, and the body weight was 0.01 kg, with the participants wearing light clothing (work clothes were required to be removed) and no shoes.